-With these questions the interviewer wants to discover how you are planning to fund your stay in the US.
-If you have enough savings for the entire period you will be in the US then present that to the consular officer.
-Otherwise, if you have a sponsor as parents, cousins, partner, etc., then you will have to present how they will fund your stay in the US, and if they are capable to do so.
+With these questions, the interviewer wants to discover how you are planning to fund your stay in the United States.
+If you have enough savings for the entire period you will be in the United States then present that to the consular officer.
+Otherwise, if you have a sponsor as parents, cousins, partner, etc., then you will have to present how they will fund your stay in the United States, and if they are capable to do so.
 If you have won a scholarship for that present documents that prove your statement.

 How much does your school cost?
 How will you meet these expenses?

 Tell the consular how much does your school cost, and how much you will have to pay for your accommodation and other expenses.
-Tell him / her how much money you will be receiving each month and try to prove that it will be enough to cover your studies.
-Even if you are planning to work some student on-campus job, it would be better not to mention it, because this would lead the interviewer to think you might become a burden to the US public funds.
+Tell him/her how much money you will be receiving each month and try to prove that it will be enough to cover your studies.
+Even if you are planning to work some student on-campus job, it would be better not to mention it, because this would lead the interviewer to think you might become a burden to the United States public funds.

 What is your sponsor’s occupation?